Phantas0s/devdash-doc/content/display/colors/_index.md

 weight: 3
 ---

-The list of colors you can use in DevDash configuration.
+You can use the following colors for any DevDash dashboard.

-Their display will depend of the colors you've configured for your terminal.
+Their display will depend of the configuration of your Terminal's colors.

 | Name    |
 |---------|